 Don’t smoke, or at least reduce your smoking habit

 - Eat a heart-healthy diet to prevent plaque buildup

 - Exercise regularly — the American Heart Association recommends at least 150 minutes of moderate aerobic exercise per week

 - Keep track of your “heart health numbers,” your cholesterol, blood pressure, blood sugar and body mass index, and make changes to improve those metrics when needed

 Why choose Ohio State for heart attack treatment?

-The Ohio State University Wexner Medical Center has been successful in reducing by half the time it takes for heart attack patients to receive specialized care, which is well below the national average time.
+The Ohio State University Wexner Medical Center has been successful in halving the time it takes for heart attack patients to receive specialized care, which is well below the national average time.
 Emergency cardiac catheterization and surgical therapy are performed 24 hours a day.

-In fact, the Centers for Medicare and Medicaid Services has recognized Ohio State's Wexner Medical Center as a leader in heart attack patient survival rates.
-Ohio State is one of only 95 in the United States and one of only three in Ohio to achieve this level of performance.
+In fact, the Centers for Medicare and Medicaid Services has recognized The Ohio State University Wexner Medical Center as a leader in heart attack patient survival rates.
+Ohio State is one of only 95 medical centers in the United States and one of only three in Ohio to achieve this level of performance.
 Our heart specialists follow national guidelines when treating heart attack patients to provide them with the safest, best possible outcomes.

 In addition, Ohio State Richard M. Ross Heart Hospital is recognized as an Accredited Chest Pain Center by the Society of Chest Pain Centers (SCPC).
 Hospitals that have received SCPC accreditation have achieved a higher level of expertise in dealing with patients who arrive with symptoms of a heart attack.
 To become an Accredited Chest Pain Center, Ohio State Ross Heart Hospital engaged in rigorous evaluation by SCPC for its ability to assess, diagnose and treat patients who may be experiencing a heart attack.